akiradeveloper/dm-writeboost/README.md

 	$ sh build.sh

-(3) Run prepare script (Edit if you want)
+(3) Run prepare script to make a device

 	# sh prepare.sh

 and you are now ready for `/dev/mapper/writeboost-vol` powered by dm-writeboost.

-Try testing and performance and see what's happening.
+## Test
+runtest.sh is provided to run tests. see the script

 ## Contributing to dm-writeboost
-Any type of contribution is all welcome.
+Any type of contribution is welcome.
-Not even by code, by documents or by issue reporting is granted as a form of contribution.
+Not even by code, by documents or by issue reporting are also welcome.

-To contribute by code or documents, pull-requests style seems to be a nice idea.
+To contribute by code or documents, pull-requests style sounds good.

 To make pull-requests,
+follow these procedures

 1. Fork it.
 2. Create your feature branch (`git checkout -b my-new-feature`).
+3. Code your idea
+4. Run regressiong test (see runtest.sh)
-3. Commit your changes (`git commit -am 'Added some features'`).
+5. Commit your changes (`git commit -am 'Added some features'`).
-4. Push to the forked repository (`git push origin my-new-feature`).
+6. Push to the forked repository (`git push origin my-new-feature`).
-5. Create a new Pull Request.
+7. Create a new pull-request.

+git-flow style is recommended but not forced.

 ## Developer Info
 Akira Hayakawa (@akiradeveloper)